JoshuaCE/Phpconsole-1/README.md

 In addition to setting a user cookie yourself you can also let the package handle that.
 If you set the nickname for the default user in the config file, the package will register a user cookie for that user.

 This is especially usefull for different environments.
 Say you have a development environment.
-You can set the default user to use your user settings so you can use the package functions without having to set the nickname everytime.
+You can set the default user to use your user settings in `app/config/packages/prologue/phpconsole/<environment>/config.php` so you can use the package functions without having to set the nickname everytime.
 In addition, every existing package function which doesn't sets a user nickname will send the data to your account.

 ## License